Last Updated on April 20, 2022

 One of my friends, who are a Geologist by profession, once told me a rock store history of million years in it.
 However, have you ever thought that rock could also store heat at its core?

 Yes, rock can store heat in its core and you can use this property to heat your tent without electricity.
-Tent camping will be safe, easy, and cheap; If you know how to heat winter tents without electricity using heated rocks.
+Tent camping will be safe, easy, and cheap; If you know how to heat winter tents without electricity by using heated rocks.

 - A campfire